top of page

 The Brand Brew - How to Identify Your Competition

-Let’s take a look at an example.
-It’s Friday evening, you’re tired from a long week, and your stomach is grumbling.
+Let’s look at an example.
+It’s Friday evening.
+You’re tired from a long week and your stomach grunts.
 You crave feel-good food, but the fridge is empty.

 You think about picking up a pizza.
 Now it’s time to decide: should you order from Pizza Pizza, or Domino’s?